Robust Predictive Motion Planning by Learning Obstacle Uncertainty: Problem Statement

 Example~\ref{Ex:examplemodel} will present the models of the ego system and surrounding obstacles in a specific scenario to illustrate the general forms in \eqref{eq_ego_model} and \eqref{eq_obs_LTV_model}.

-\begin{remark} The LTV model \eqref{eq_obs_LTV_model} is used for several reasons.
-First, a linear model can easily be derived to approximate the motion characteristics of the obstacle.
-Second, linear models for the obstacles facilitate efficient computation of forward reachable sets when predicting the motion of obstacles. \end{remark}
+\begin{remark} The LTV model \eqref{eq_obs_LTV_model} is used for two main reasons.
+(1) Since the true dynamics of the obstacle are unknown, a linear model can easily be derived to approximate the motion characteristics of the obstacle.
+It benefits the computation of forward reachable sets when predicting the motion of obstacles.
+(2) The linear model also facilitates the estimation of the control inputs of obstacles for the proposed method, while this can be challenging or computationally expensive for nonlinear models. \end{remark}

 \begin{example} {\textbf{Vehicle models in the reach-avoid problem:}} Consider the reach-avoid example in Fig.~\ref{fig:Motivation_Example} throughout the paper, the EV in Fig.~\ref{fig:Motivation_Example} is modeled by a nonlinear single-track kinematic model \cite{brudigam2023stochastic},